dad2jrn/serpentscribe/CONTRIBUTION.md

-## HELLO WORLD# Contributing to fast_logger
+## Contributing to SerpentScribe

-First off, thank you for considering contributing to fast_logger!
+First off, thank you for considering contributing to serpentscribe!
 It's people like you that make the open source community such a great place to learn, inspire, and create.
 Here are some guidelines we'd like you to follow so we can keep the project as effective as possible.

 ## Getting Started